seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

     *  Run ./main.sh which prepares everything right up to the point before you start actually deploying ESX/VCSA/etc

  *  *NOTE: I recommend you create a Launch Template that contains this userdata script pre-filled out.
 Makes redeployment of L0 from scratch a lot easier.*
+ *  *NOTE 2: I've added a CFN template - [cloudformation/deploy_l0.yaml](cloudformation/deploy_l0.yaml) - that you can use in Service Catalog for one-click deployment*

 **10) Post-deployment network adjustments to support the nested OpenvSwitch**
 ----